dfelinto/blender-manual/manual/game_engine/screen_layout.rst

 **5) Properties**

-.. admonition:: Two Meanings for the Same Word
+.. tip:: Two Meanings for the Same Word
-   :class: nicetip

    Note that the name "Property" has two different uses in Blender terminology - firstly in the wider use of the Property Display Panel as described here,